Get all your news in one place.

 When Is the Next Jobs Report?

-Let's stipulate that market participants are desperate for the Federal Reserve to keep cutting interest rates because lower rates equal higher future returns for stocks.
-The fact that the short-term federal funds rate, set by the Federal Open Market Committee (FOMC), is still at elevated levels is hardly ideal for equities.
+Market participants are eager for the Federal Reserve to cut interest rates because lower rates equal higher future returns for stocks.
+The fact that the short-term federal funds rate, set by the Federal Open Market Committee (FOMC), is still at somewhat restrictive levels is hardly ideal for equities.

-And so if inflation is a case of too many dollars chasing too few goods, a tight labor market and rising wages are the last thing the Fed wants to see.
 That's why any time we get a better-than-expected nonfarm payrolls report, it hasn't been the best news for equities.
-Plentiful jobs and rising wages typically help fuel inflation, at least when it's demand driven.
-(That the current period of global inflation appears to have been a supply-side issue is a discussion for another time.)
+Plentiful jobs and rising wages typically help fuel inflation, at least when it's demand-driven.

 When is the next jobs report?

-The U.S. Bureau of Labor Statistics, part of the Department of Labor, releases the Employment Situation Summary – also known as the employment report, jobs report or nonfarm payrolls report – at 8:30 am Eastern on the first Friday of every month.
+The U.S. Bureau of Labor Statistics, part of the Department of Labor, releases the Employment Situation Summary – also known as the employment report, jobs report or nonfarm payrolls report – at 8:30 am Eastern on the first Friday of every month (unless there's a holiday or other reason to move it to a more convenient time).

 The jobs report consists of separate surveys of households and employers estimating the number of people on payrolls, average number of weekly hours worked, average hourly earnings, labor force participation, unemployment rates and other data.